Contact PHA :

 • Senior managers should be informed as soon as possible and be updated daily.

-• Staff deployment to and from other areas must be controlled to ensure adequate staffing levels whilst minimizing the risk of difficile transmission.
+• Staff deployment to and from other areas must be controlled to ensure adequate staffing levels whilst minimising the risk of difficile transmission.

 • Inform the laboratory so that stool specimens are sent for ribotyping.